lockiecheng/todoList_Vuex-LocalStorage/README.md

 # todoList_Vuex-LocalStorage

-This is a repository for Vue project, using Vuex + LocalStroage to implement TodoList.
+This is a repository for Vue project, using Vuex + LocalStroage to implement TodoList, it also use element-ui

 # How to use